What do chemical engineers working in the environment, energy, and sustainability do?

-Chemical engineers design, build and analyze processes that range in size and time, from the nano-scale to entire manufacturing plants that cover city blocks.
+Chemical engineers design, build and analyze processes that range in size and duration, from the nano-scale to the manufacturing-plant level.
 ChemE's work on:

-- How can we scale up a process developed in a lab to reach as many people as possible?
+- Scaling up a process developed in a lab to reach as many people as possible

-- Can we optimize this process to be more economical, environmentally friendly, and energy efficient?
+- Optimizing a process to be more economical, environmentally friendly, and energy efficient

-- How can we replace petroleum based products, including plastics, with plant-based materials that perform as well or better?
+- Replacing petroleum-based products such as plastics with plant-based materials that perform as well or better

-- How can we reduce waste and shipping weight by concentrating products without sacrificing quality or stability.
+- Reducing waste and shipping weight by concentrating products without sacrificing quality or stability

-- How can we improve energy efficiency, energy storage, and energy conversion for fuels and materials?
+- Improving energy efficiency, energy storage, and energy conversion

-- How can we improve carbon capture and storage and water availability technologies?
+- Improving carbon capture and storage and water treatment technologies

 Customize ChemE to YOUR interests